|

 Could you explain the difference between the license types?

-currently available for CommView for WiFi: Standard license and
+types are currently available for CommView for WiFi: Standard

-VoIP license.
-The more expensive VoIP license enables all the
+license and VoIP license.
+The more expensive VoIP license enables

-application features, including VoIP analyzer, whereas the standard
+all the application features, including VoIP analyzer, whereas the

-License is also available as a One Year Subscription, which is a
+the Standard License is also available as a One Year Subscription,

-time-limited license valid for one year from the date of purchase
+which is a time-limited license valid for one year from the date of

-be purchased as a boxed product.
-Boxed versions include a
+WiFi can also be purchased as a boxed product.
+Boxed versions

-compatible wireless adapter and CD-ROM.
-The price includes UPS
+include a compatible wireless adapter and a USB flash drive.
+The

-User License Agreement that comes with the product for other
+to the End User License Agreement that comes with the product for

 Q. Can